 - Intensification of the reusable content

-- Identification of Applicability
+- Identification of applicability

 - A project plan

-- Discussion of project specific business rules
+- Discussion of project-specific business rules

 - Decision on which content to convert/not convert

-- Definition of a Quality testing and assurance process
+- Definition of a quality testing and assurance process

-The DCL Solution PlatformDCL's platform allows companies working to run content against both analysis using Harmonizer™ and then, specific, configured conversion tools.
-These tools in the platform are configured to specifically address:
+DCL applies the highest level of automation to ensure a cost-effective and quality conversion using the DCL Solution Platform.
+The DCL Solution Platform allows companies working with DCL to run content against both analysis (using the Harmonizer™ module) and then specific, configured conversion tools.
+These tools are configured to specifically address:

 - Content re-use identification to minimize the amount of content to convert

 - Configuration of Best Practice scanners

-- Configuration of test rules on converted content - These automated checks ensure conversion quality and verify that specification and best practices have been followed.
+- Automated checks ensure conversion quality and verify that specification and best practices have been followed